2020 • $70.00 • 666 pp • paperTeacher's Manual available

-Organized around the criminal court process, this substantially updated, second edition of Law, Social Science, and the Criminal Courts includes new court decisions and scholarly works that explore legal and social science issues arising in pretrial, trial, and sentencing proceedings.
+Organized around the criminal court process, the second edition of Law, Social Science, and the Criminal Courts is substantially updated and includes new court decisions and scholarly works that explore legal and social science issues arising in pretrial, trial, and sentencing proceedings.
 The initial chapters introduce the court system, history, and the use of social science by the courts.
-The second section focuses on pretrial issues concerning the determination of expectation of privacy, and the reasonableness of police stops and seizures, the effectiveness of the exclusionary rule, and the impact of pretrial publicity.
-The third section explores issues that emerge during the trial phase, including the right to counsel and the effectiveness of counsel, the right to a jury that reflects a fair, cross-section of the community, and the admissibility of eyewitness identifications and confessions.
+The second section focuses on pretrial issues concerning the determination of expectation of privacy, the reasonableness of police stops and seizures, the effectiveness of the exclusionary rule, and the impact of pretrial publicity.
+The third section explores issues that emerge during the trial phase, including the right to counsel and the effectiveness of counsel, the right to a jury that reflects a fair cross-section of the community, and the admissibility of eyewitness identifications and confessions.
 The final section reviews issues pertaining to the determination of the future danger presented by offenders and the legitimacy of imposing life and death sentences.

 The teacher's manual and end-of-chapter resources provide a wealth of information about other cases, scholarly works, and available resources as well as student activities and chapter questions that will improve students’ understanding of the topics, deepen study, and encourage application of the materials to current or contemporary events.
 The PowerPoint slides outline the introductory materials for each chapter and assist professors in constructing class lectures and student discussions.